tribblix/build/patches/openjdk23/README.txt

 * illuminate doesn't work
 * test suite doesn't run at all

+23+15

+Significant rework of the Makefiles.

+Remove the Launcher.gmk patch as it was guarded by a linux check, delivering jexec which we don't

+Remove patch-make_launcher_LauncherCommon.gmk,
+patch-make_lib_LibCommon.gmk, and fix-TestFilesCompilation.patch as the
+code being patched no longer exists

+The rework benefits us because we only have to patch out the incorrect --exclude-libs usage in one place

 Cleanup: reduce gratuitous formatting differences between our attachListener_solaris.cpp and other platforms, without changing any code